 The CSM presented in the IWWP will continue to be the basis of the conceptual understanding at the site.
 Additional work conducted since June 2005 has provided additional information that should be included in the CSM.
-Three new wells have been added to the monitoring network, and several additional monitor points.
+Three new wells have been added to the monitoring network, and several additional monitoring points (see Figure 3-1).